I used to play tennis competitively, and I've also taught the sport at kids' summer camps.

 - You strain to keep a proper hold on it.

-- It's twists and slips out of your hand.
+- It twists and slips out of your hand.

-- You may develop tennis elbow or tendinitis.
+- You may develop tennis elbow or tendonitis.

 Finding the Correct Tennis Racket Grip Size

-The grip size is a measure of the circumference of the handle, measured approximately 2 to 3 inches above the butt cap.
+The grip size is a measure of the circumference of the handle, measured approximately two to three inches above the butt cap.
 The butt cap is the plastic logo attached to the end of the racket's grip.
 Standard grips are measured in 1/8" increments beginning at 4" and going up to 4 3/4" in US measurements.
 These are small increments, I know.
-But, even the smallest disparity between grip sizes can make a big difference not only in your game, but also in how your arm and hand feel.
+But, even the smallest disparity between grip sizes can make a big difference not only in your game but also in how your arm and hand feel.